Introduction: How I Really Started My MIS Journey

 MIS Is Not Small Job

-Many people think MIS is small role.
+Many people think MIS is a small role.

 No.